Slightly Honorable (January 22, 1940)

 Directed by Tay Garnett

-The Actors: Pat O'Brien (John Webb), Edward Arnold (Vincent Cushing), Broderick Crawford (Russ Sampson), Eve Arden( Miss Ater), Ruth Terry (nightclub singer), Alan Dinehart (District Attorney Joyce), Claire Dodd (Alma Brehmer), Phyllis Brooks (Sarilla Cushing), Douglass Dumbrille (George Taylor), Bernard Nedell (Pete Godena), Douglas Fowley (Madder), Ernest Truex (P. Hemingway Collins), Janet Beecher (Mrs. Cushing), Evelyn Keyes (Miss Vlissingen), John Sheehan (Mike Daley), Addison Richards (Inspector Fromm), Cliff Clark (Captain Graves), Jack Green (detective), Dale Armstrong (radio announcer), Art Baker (radio announcer), Muriel Barr (girl on Counch), Jack Baxley (detective with Godeana), Willis Best (Art the elevator operator), Wheaton Chambers (guest), Eddy Chandler (O'Leary the cop), Irene Coleman (Curvy Brunette), Frank Dae (President of the Senate), Pat Davis (newspaper reporter), John Deering (radio announcer), Charles K. French (pallbearer), Tay Garnett (reporter), Howard C. Hickman (Senator Scott), Al Hill Jr. (newsboy), Al Hill (bartender), Bud Jamison (Humboldt the cop), Marjorie Kane (telephone operator), Richard Keene (the fingerprint man), George Magrill (reporter), Barnard Matis (delivery boy), Paul McVey (policeman), Robert Middlemass (Senator Berry), Gerald Pierce (delivery boy), Victor Potel (proprietor), Max Rose (fingerprint expert), Dick Rush (detective), Arthur Shank (radio announcer), Irving Wickes (photographer), Zack Williams (black preacher), Jack Winn (surveyor).
+The Actors: Pat O'Brien (Johnny Webb), Edward Arnold (Vincent Cushing, owner of the News Gazette newspaper and city political boss), Broderick Crawford (Russ Sampson, Johnny's partner), Eve Arden( Miss Ater, Webb's secretary), Ruth Terry (Ann Seymour, nightclub singer), Alan Dinehart (District Attorney Stuyvesant Joyce), Claire Dodd (Alma Brehmer), Phyllis Brooks (Sarilla Cushing), Douglass Dumbrille (George Taylor), Bernard Nedell (Pete Godena), Douglas Fowley (Charles Madder, reporter for the Daily Citizen newspaper), Ernest Truex (P. Hemingway Collins), Janet Beecher (Mrs. Cushing), Evelyn Keyes (Miss Vlissingen, Johnny's second secretary), John Sheehan (Mike Daley, Johnny's drunk associate), Addison Richards (Inspector Melvyn Fromm), Cliff Clark (Captain Graves), Jack Green (detective), Dale Armstrong (radio announcer), Art Baker (radio announcer), Muriel Barr (girl on Counch), Jack Baxley (detective with Godeana), Willie Best (Art the elevator operator), Wheaton Chambers (guest), Eddy Chandler (O'Leary the cop), Irene Coleman (Curvy Brunette), Frank Dae (President of the Senate), Pat Davis (newspaper reporter), John Deering (radio announcer), Charles K. French (pallbearer), Tay Garnett (reporter), Howard C. Hickman (Senator Scott), Al Hill Jr. (newsboy), Al Hill (bartender), Bud Jamison (cop), Marjorie Kane (apartment building telephone operator), Richard Keene (the fingerprint man), George Magrill (reporter), Barnard Matis (delivery boy), Paul McVey (policeman Humbolt), Robert Middlemass (Senator Berry), Gerald Pierce (delivery boy), Victor Potel (proprietor), Max Rose (fingerprint expert), Dick Rush (detective), Arthur Shank (radio announcer), Irving Wickes (photographer), Zack Williams (black preacher in cemetary), Jack Winn (surveyor)